Sign or encrypt emails in Mail on Mac

 Move the pointer over the From field, click the pop-up menu that appears, then choose the account for which you have a personal certificate in your keychain.

-A Signed icon (containing a tick) in the message header indicates the message will be signed when you send it.
+A Signed icon (containing a checkmark) in the message header indicates the message will be signed when you send it.

 Address the message to recipients.